FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-03/02-state-events.md

 The first stop will be `client/src/apollo/index.js` to make our client application aware of our GraphQL API by defining a `uri` for the API, and adding the `httpWithUploads` to the newly instantiated Apollo client.

+???

+Apollo client will allow us to shift from imperative to declarative data fetching in the client.
+Data fetching logic be gone!

+Imperative data fetching:

+1.  construct and send the HTTP request
+2.  receive and parse data response
+3.  store data locally
+4.  display the inforamiton in the UI

+Declarative data fetching:

+1.  describe its data requirements
+2.  display the information in the UI

+(All of the lower level networking tasks should be abstracted away by Apollo Client.)

 ---

 # Hook-up Apollo